DiamondLightSource/workflows/docs/how-tos/create-artifacts.md

           none: { }
 ```

-By default, all artifact are tarballs.
-This can be disabled by adding `none` to the archive, meaning artifact are saved as their raw type.
+By default, all artifacts are tarballs.
+This can be disabled by adding `none` to the archive, meaning artifacts are saved as their raw type.
 Supported artifact types will be available for preview on the dashboard, but tarballs will have to be downloaded to view their content so we suggest not archiving small artifacts - such as images and text files.
 The complete workflow is provided below for reference.